JacobEliks/to-do-list/README.md

     ```bash
    npm start
    ```
-6. Open your browser and visit http://localhost:3000 to access the to-do list application.
+5. Open your browser and visit http://localhost:3000 to access the to-do list application.

+## Deployment

+The application is already deployed and accessible online.
+You can visit the live demo by following this link: [https://your-app-url.com](https://jacobs-to-do.netlify.app)

+## Contributing

+Contributions are welcome!
+If you have any suggestions, improvements, or bug reports, please feel free to open an issue or submit a pull request.